digiltd/oh-rtd-test/Nest-Binding.md

 ## Binding Configuration

-In order to use the Nest API, you must specify the `client_id`, `client_secret` and `pincode` that will be used.
+In order to use the Nest API, you must specify the `client_id`, `client_secret` and `pin_code` that will be used.
 These values must be set in the `openhab.cfg` file (in the folder '${openhab_home}/configurations').
-The refresh interval can also be specified, and defaults to 60000ms (one minute).
+The optional refresh interval can also be specified, and defaults to 60000ms (one minute).

 ### nest:refresh

 How often, in milliseconds, to update states.
-Don't do it too frequently or you will hit API limits.
+Don't do it too frequently or you will hit [data rate limits](https://developer.nest.com/documentation/cloud/data-rate-limits).
+The referenced document recommends that you not set `nest:refresh` to a number lower than 60000.

 ```
 nest:refresh=60000
 ```

-## Authentication
+## Authorization

 You will have to register as a [Nest Developer](https://nest.com/developer/) and [Register a new client](https://developer.nest.com/clients/new).
 Make sure to grant all the permissions you intend to use.